madhu123-4/Ansible/scenario_based.md

 ```

 Replace `your_target_group` with the name of your host or group of hosts where you want to create the cron job.
 Modify the `name`, `minute`, `hour`, and `job` parameters according to your requirements.
 The `minute` and `hour` parameters specify when the cron job should run.
 In this example, the cron job runs every two hours.
-### how to create 100 files at a time by using ansible-playbook with a specific name called madhu.txt
+### How to create 100 files at a time by using ansible-playbook with a specific name called madhu.txt

 To create 100 files at a time with the specific name "madhu.txt" using Ansible, you can use a loop in your playbook.
 Here's an example playbook that achieves this: